 - Focusing on participation in the reimbursable meal is the most effective way to maintain a fiscally sustainable food service fund.
-Almost every type of à la carte sale (with the exception of a milk or other beverages) competes with the reimbursable meal and are not necessarily healthy—e.g. two bags of hot Cheetos and Vitamin water.
+Almost every type of à la carte sale (with the exception of milk) competes with the reimbursable meal and are not necessarily healthy—e.g. two bags of hot Cheetos and Vitamin water.

 - The majority of à la carte sales are snacks and beverages that require minimal labor other than inventory management.
 Labor spent on counting and managing these items is labor that could be focused on improving the food and service quality of the reimbursable meal.

 How Many Meals Per Labor Hour?

 Determining the acceptable range for MPLH is another part of the equation that varies from district-to-district.
 One of the most referenced guides for MPLH is found in Pannell-Martin and Boettger’s, School Food Nutrition Management in the 21st Century.
 Their analysis developed MPLH guidelines that vary depending on the operational model and menu production type (Conventional versus Convenience Systems ).
 For example; a school serving 301-400 meals in the Conventional System would be found to range from 14 to 16 MPLH, while the same meal counts meeting the Convenience System description range from 16 to 18 MPLH.
 Those numbers could be used as a starting point, but are often considered low and depending on the district, conservative MPLH goals may not be fiscally viable.
 We recommend adjusting a District’s productivity goals to be more relevant to their specific operational model, facilities and budget climate.